jannismain/ntt-peak-detection/README.md

 The FastAPI interface is implemented within `ntt_peaks.api`.
 It was refactored into a package to separate the (messy) argument parsing from the implementation of the endpoints (or paths).

-Data handling is being handled by `ntt_peaks.data`.
+Data loading is being handled by `ntt_peaks.data`.
 The package also includes the example data provided with the task description for demonstration purposes.
 A custom representation of the data `ntt_peaks.Signal` is included to bundle x-values, y-values and its label into a single object.

 ## Background